The Poetry Center Book Award

 The Poetry Center Book Award has been presented annually since 1980 by The Poetry Center, San Francisco State University, to a single outstanding book of poetry published in the previous year.
 The award carries a cash prize and an invitation to read, along with the award judge, at The Poetry Center in San Francisco.

-The Poetry Center Book Award Reading will take place Thursday, February 21, 2019, at The Poetry Center, with Poetry Center Book Award winner Lauren Levin reading along with award judge Melissa Mack.
+The Poetry Center Book Award Reading will take place during Fall 2019 (date tba) at The Poetry Center, with Poetry Center Book Award winner Bao Phi reading along with award judge Sarah Menefee.